gfire-sigs/fire-controlplane/docs/SST-FORMAT-SPEC.md

 ### 9.3 Encryption

-Data blocks may be encrypted using AES-GCM-256 with the following parameters:
+Data blocks are always encrypted using AES-GCM-256.
+If unencrypted storage is desired, a dummy key (e.g., a 32-byte zero key) is used for encryption.
+The encryption parameters are as follows:

 - **Key Derivation**: HKDF-SHA256 with:
   - Master key (32 bytes)